 The following screen shows the addition of the CS1000 SIP Entity named car3-ssg-carrier.
 In order for Session Manager to send SIP service provider traffic on a separate Entity Link to CS1000, it is necessary to create a separate SIP Entity for CS1000, in addition to the one created at Session Manager installation, for use with all other SIP traffic within the enterprise.
 The FQDN or IP Address field is set to the IP address of CS1000 signaling Node 10.10.97.178.
 Select Type as Other.
-Select Adaptation as CS1K76\Adaptation (created in Section 6.4).
-The user will need to select the specific values for the Location and Time Zone.
+Select Adaptation as CS1K76_Adaptation (created in Section 6.4).
+The Location field is set to Belleville which is the location that includes the subnet where CS1000 resides.
+Select Time Zone as America/Toronto.